 Why this location?

 We identified this location when looking for intersections in walkable areas that highlight how dangerous our City is to pedestrians and bicycle riders.
 This intersection, as currently designed, allows cars to turn at high speeds across the paths of pedestrians, bicycle riders, and other cars.
 Though a large number of people walk through the area each day, the street contains no crosswalks or safety markings (other than center lines).
 It is also wide, increasing the danger to all who pass through the area.
 We approached the East Asheville Neighborhood Association (EWANA) and the West Asheville Business Association (WABA) to solicit support for the project.
 Each group responded favorably.
 That support and unsafe conditions led us to select this site for a test of a neighborhood traffic circle.

 What are the details of the project as it exists so far?

 Who is involved?
-The project would be created and installed by Street Tweaks Team with the help of neighborhood, WABA, and EWANA volunteers.
+The project will be created and installed by the Street Tweaks Team with the help of neighborhood, WABA, and EWANA volunteers.
 It will be approved by the City of Asheville before installation, including a signed Memorandum of Understanding (MOU) describing the project.

 What is it?
 A neighborhood traffic circle, installed by volunteers, after gaining City approval

 Where?
 At the intersection of Westwood Place and Waynesville Ave in East West Asheville, behind the Walk.